 Monitoring Azure SQL Database Using Dynamic Management Views

-Microsoft Microsoft Azure SQL Database enables a subset of dynamic management views to diagnose the performance problems, which might be caused by blocked or long-running queries, resource bottlenecks, poor query plans, and so on.
-This topic provides information on how to detect common performance problems by using the dynamic management views in Microsoft Azure SQL Database.
+Microsoft Azure SQL Database enables a subset of dynamic management views to diagnose performance problems, which might be caused by blocked or long-running queries, resource bottlenecks, poor query plans, and so on.
+This topic provides information on how to detect common performance problems by using dynamic management views.

 Database-related dynamic management views.